pyrusz/sft/README.md

 # sft
-Simple FreeType font rendering library in XCB, based on Freetype and Fontconfig.
+Simple FreeType attempted font rendering library in XCB, based on Freetype and Fontconfig.
 Sft uses the same dependencies as Xft, but an XCB implementation for fonts that's perhaps based on that.

 This repository was forked from joshuakraemer/sft.